 If the landlord tries to evict you before your tenancy ends, because they feel you have caused them financial loss (such as rent arrears), the landlord must give you notice (a ‘Section 8 notice’).
 If the landlord has not protected your deposit before giving you such a notice then you can make a counterclaim against them for the failure to register your deposit.

 A tenant should not have to pay any additional deposit, whether during the fixed term of the tenancy or after the fixed term has expired.
 If any additional deposit has been paid by the tenant then it must be protected in the same way as the original deposit.
 Any deposit that has been previously paid by the tenants must be included to the additional amount paid.

 A landlord can issue a separate claim to recover any additional losses that are suffered over and above the deposit paid.
 If the losses are due to rent arrears, the landlord can claim the arrears as part of any Section 8 possession proceedings.

 You should seek further legal advice if your landlord threatens to evict you.

-For more information please contact our Housing Team on 020 8492 2290 or attend our free advice clinic that is held at our offices every Monday between 2:00-4.30pm.
+If you would like advice on issues relating to a housing matter, please do not hesitate to contact a member of our Housing Team or get in touch on 020 8492 2290.
+Alternatively, you can book an appointment to attend our free advice clinic held at our offices every Monday between 2:00-4.30pm.